nikolajovanovic98/GlaDS_DeLIGHT/2_glads/README.md

 	3. Interpolate to mesh nodes.
 	4. Specify the name of the output file and convert it from .txt to .xy
 - In makemoulin.py:
-	- In the command line, simply: makemoulin.py --meshdir mesh_dir --moulin moulin_file --partition number_of_partition
+	- In the command line, simply: makemoulin.py --meshdir ale_mesh --moulin moulin_file --partition number_of_partition
 	- This should add moulins as BCs (The output should be something like "Found 3 moulins on partition 1"
 		- NOTE: If it doesn't find 3 moulin nodes, maybe re-run the moulin_nodes.py script again